 This is the main menu of the program.
 There is also some sub menus on the top of the main menu.
-From the main menu we can go sub programs by using this sub menus.
+From the main menu we can go sub programs by using this sub menu.
 There are also some buttons.
 They are used to go to the sub programs.
-They are providing facilities for users of the program.
+They are providing the users of the program.
 We can see all sub programs on the main menu.

 Record button is used to go record part of the program.
-In the part we enter madicine record information.
+In the part we ent r madicine rrecord information.

 Information button is used to go to Iformation part.
-Here we make rapor of stock and son in the stock.
+Here we make rapor ('stock and son in the stock .

-Seel button is used to show information such as number of madicine and piece of madicine and code of madicine
+Seel button is used to show information such as number of madicine and code of madicine